JacobSandin/audio-to-srt-toolkit/README.md

 ```
 Input Audio → High-Quality WAV → Vocal Separation → Filtering → Normalization → Compression → Volume Adjustment → Diarization → SRT Generation
 ```

+### Flexible Processing Options

+The toolkit provides several options to customize the processing pipeline based on your audio quality needs:

+- **Selective Step Skipping**: Use `--skip-steps` to skip specific processing steps (e.g., `--skip-steps highpass,lowpass`) when they might degrade audio quality
+- **Direct Vocals Usage**: Use `--use-vocals-directly` to skip all post-processing steps and use the vocals file directly for transcription
+- **Step Listing**: Use `--list-steps` to see all available processing steps that can be skipped

+These options are particularly useful when working with high-quality audio recordings where certain processing steps might remove important dialect characteristics.

 ### Detailed Processing Steps